OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 .card {
   background-color: #f0f0f0;
   border-radius: 8px;
-  padding: 20px;
+  box-shadow: 0 2px 5px rgba(0, 0, 0, 0.1);
+  overflow: hidden; /* Hide content that overflows */
-  transition: max-height 0.3s ease-in-out; /* Smooth transition */
+  transition: height 0.3s ease-in-out; /* Smooth transition for height change */
-  overflow: hidden; /* Hide content initially */
-  max-height: 100px; /* Initial height */
+  height: 100px; /* Initial height */
 }

 .card:hover {
-  max-height: 300px; /* Height when hovering */
+  height: 250px; /* Height on hover */
-  overflow: visible; /* Show full content */
+  box-shadow: 0 4px 10px rgba(0, 0, 0, 0.2); /* Increased shadow on hover */
 }

 .card-content {
-  /* Style the content inside the card */
+  padding: 15px;
 }

+.card-title {
+  font-size: 1.2em;
+  font-weight: bold;
+  margin-bottom: 10px;
+}

+.card-text {
+    line-height: 1.6;
+}

 </style>
 </head>
 <body>

 <div class="card">
   <div class="card-content">
-    <h2>Expanding Card</h2>
+    <h2 class="card-title">Expanding Card</h2>
-    <p>This is some example content that will be revealed when you hover over the card.
-You can add as much text and other elements as you need inside this card.
-This is a simple demonstration of how to create an expanding card effect using only CSS.
-No JavaScript is required!
-Isn't that neat?</p>
+    <p class="card-text">This is a sample text within the expanding card.
+This text is initially hidden and only revealed when the card is hovered over.
+You can add as much text as needed.
+This demonstrates the use of CSS transitions to create an engaging user interface element.</p>
   </div>
 </div>